-First and foremost, Hakomi is a mindfulness-centered approach.
+First and foremost, Hakomi is a mindful psychotherapy.
 Mindfulness is an ancient tool that trains attention and promotes a compassionate, non-judgmental attitude.
 An important feature of mindfulness is the cultivation of an “internal observer,” which has strong integrating features.
 The observer enables clients to work with emotionally charged memories without being flooded.

-Since the late 1960s, when Kurtz pioneered the use of mindfulness in psychodynamic therapy, mindfulness has been used in Hakomi to establish an attuned healing relationship, access deeper psychic structures and promote transformation.
+Since the late 1960s, mindfulness has been used in Hakomi to establish an attuned healing relationship, acceess deeper psychic structures and promote transformation.
 The Indigenous American Hopi Nation meaning of Hakomi – ‘How do you stand in relation to these many realms?’ (or more colloquially, ‘Who are you?’) reflects the method’s fundamental emphasis on awareness and self-observation.

-Hakomi provides a unique framework on healing and growth, incorporating elements of the wisdom traditions of the East, contemporary body-psychotherapy and the new sciences.
-A major influence has also been General Systems Theory, which views individuals as self-organizing systems that contain their own blueprints for growing and becoming.
-The Method, itself, continues to grow and evolve, readily absorbing new ideas and influences.
-For example, aspects of interpersonal neurobiology and attachment theory have been incorporated into the curriculum, along with research findings on the effects of attention on learning and change.
-The faculty also utilize diverse teaching methods to accommodate a wide range of learning styles.
+Hakomi incorporates elements of the wisdom traditions of the East, contemporary body-psychotherapy and the new sciences.
+A major influence has been General Systems Theory, which views individuals as self-organizing systems that contain their own blueprints for growing and becoming.
+The Method continues to evolve and now also incorporates aspects of interpersonal neurobiology, attachment theory and resourcing to counter traumatic activation.
+The faculty utilizes diverse teaching methods to accommodate a wide range of learning styles.

-Hakomi Experiential Psychotherapy is based on five principles: mindfulness, non-violence, unity, organicity and mind-body holism.
+Hakomi is based on five principles: mindfulness, non-violence, unity, organicity and mind-body holism.
 These principles can be viewed as resources the therapist draws on to cultivate an attuned and compassionate healing presence.
-The principles undergird the overall method, which is based on collaboration with the client and trust in the client’s ability to spontaneously self-correct.
+The principles undergird the overall method, and are the focus of the Foundation Training.

 Hakomi is effective with individuals, couples, families and groups and blends well with other modalities, such as expressive arts, pastoral care and body work.
 As a method, it is appropriate for various therapeutic situations, but finds its fullest potential in supporting personal and transpersonal growth.